 I myself have never sat in it, although I’ve been curious to see if it would change my mood at times. 😉

-I’ve googled brothels, chairs, Laramie , Laramie antiques and can’t find anything to match it up with.
-My only conclusion so far is that it was either foyer or parlor furniture.
-In that case to stay with tradition it will remain on my first floor.
+I’ve googled brothels, chairs, and Laramie antiques.
+There just doesn’t seem to be a lot of information on brothels and very few photos.
+My only conclusion so far is that it was either a foyer or parlor piece of furniture.
+In that case, to stay with tradition it will remain on my first floor.

 If only chairs could talk, it would be a hoot to listen to this one